DevOps 101Last Updated Jun 21, 20248 min read

-Platform engineering has quickly gained popularity and a strategy for improving the efficiency and scalability of software development.
+This approach has quickly gained popularity as a strategy for improving the efficiency and scalability of software development.
 But what does it involve, and how can you know if your organization is ready to implement it?

 In this blog post, we’ll delve into the core components of platform engineering, why it brings value to software organizations, and how you can assess your readiness to adopt this transformative approach.